Vrixyz/backpack/crates/backpack-server/docs/sequence.md

 The first step to use backpack is to create a user account.

-With any user account, you can:
+With any user account, you can login as admin, then:
-- login as admin
-- create an app
+- create apps
   - add items to an app you created.

 ```mermaid
 sequenceDiagram